Zenger/tf2-kit-prices/README.md

 ![Earnings Button](https://github.com/Zenger/tf2-kit-prices/raw/main/screenshot-earnings-button.png)

-Then wait for the script to display resutls, you can stop/restart at any time.
+Then wait for the script to display results, you can stop/restart at any time.

 ![Earnings Button](https://github.com/Zenger/tf2-kit-prices/raw/main/screenshot-results.png)